-Attached is a list of the waivers that we urge CMS to act upon for permanent Medicare policy status as well as those that should expire, while noting the expiring waivers that should automatically be activated under a blanket waiver in a future PHE.
+To that end, attached is a list of the waiver recommendations that we have previously urged HHS to act upon for permanent Medicare policy status as well as those that should expire, while noting the expiring waivers that should automatically be activated under a blanket waiver in a future PHE.
+We reiterate our recommendations for purposes of this RFI.

 Hospitals and health systems have adapted quickly to meet the needs of patients and their communities during this pandemic, including the rapid adoption and deployment of technology to provide much needed health care services in patients homes.
-This PHE has highlighted the success of virtual care delivery, and the FAH appreciates the flexibilities provided by CMS and Congress with regard to telemedicine and other forms of virtual care.
-An overarching principle that we urge both CMS and Congress to take into account when developing new, permanent Medicare policy based on these waivers and flexibilities is that payment for health care services provided remotely through technology should reflect differences in the cost-structure of the entity providing the service.
+This PHE has highlighted the success of virtual care delivery, and the FAH appreciates the flexibilities provided by HHS and Congress with regard to telemedicine and other forms of virtual care.
+An overarching principle that we urge both HHS and Congress to take into account when developing new, permanent Medicare policy based on these waivers and flexibilities is that payment for health care services provided remotely through technology should reflect differences in the cost-structure of the entity providing the service.
 For example, Medicare payment for certain hospital outpatient department (HOPD) services furnished to patients in a remote location, such as their home or other setting, should be paid under the outpatient prospective payment system (OPPS) as if the service had been provided in the HOPD.
 This will help ensure that all patients have access to critical Medicare services that can be performed remotely while ensuring that elderly and other patients receive care safely in their home.

-Again, we so appreciate your service as well as the dedication, diligence, and leadership that you and your staff at CMS have provided at each step of the way throughout this pandemic.
-We look forward to continuing our work with you to ensure that hospitals can continue to provide quality care to their patients during this PHE and apply "lessons learned" during this time to transform and modernize Medicare policies.
+We look forward to continuing our work with HHS to ensure that hospitals can continue to provide quality care to their patients during this PHE and apply "lessons learned" during this time to transform and modernize Medicare policies.
 Please feel free to contact me or any member of my staff to discuss further these important matters at (202) 624-1534.